brianekummer/work-status-server/README.md

 ## Technical Oddities/Issues
 These are things that are a little odd, but I'll live with them because fixing them is too much work, or causes other oddities I'd rather not live with.
 - Because I am no longer polling Home Assistant, when this application starts, there is no Home Assistant data until it sends the next update.
 This could be a minute, or maybe 45 minutes, depending on what's happening.
 In this case, the desk phone will show the waster/dryer/thermometer icons but no text until the next time Home Assistant pushes an updated status.
+- For changing OOO to PTO status, when this code sees that I'm OOO for x hours, it changes my Slack status to PTO.
+This happens as soon as this code sees that my Slack status has changed to "Out Of Office - Outlook Calendar".
+    - In Outlook, if you delete that calendar entry during your PTO (maybe I take a half day instead of a full day), the Outlook app in Slack doesn't clear your status.
+    - This is a little odd, but is such a minor issue that it's not worth coding for.

 ## Building
 Use `npm run build` and `npm run lint`